Greece Moments Greece Moments

 Getting around the peninsula

-Exploring Pelion requires your own mobility.
-By hired car it is indispensable in our opinion to explore the peninsula and its beautiful beaches even far away from the tourist paths.
+Exploring Pelion requires your own means of transport.
+A hire car is, in our opinion, indispensable for exploring the peninsula and its beautiful beaches, even well off the tourist trail.

-We recommend that you book a vehicle in advance, so that you are mobile directly on arrival at the airport and save yourself the costs for the complex transfer.
+We recommend booking a vehicle in advance so that you are mobile from the moment you arrive at the airport and can avoid the costs of a complicated transfer.
 You can compare prices for cheap rental cars through our partner Discover Cars*:

 ➲ To the rental car booking from Volos*

-Connect from Volos intercity buses the individual villages on the peninsula.
-However, many stations are only served three times a day from Volos and the villages are usually not connected to each other by bus routes.
+Intercity buses connect the individual villages on the peninsula from Volos.
+However, many stops are only served three times a day from Volos, and the villages are usually not connected to each other by bus routes.
 You can find timetables at: KTEL Volou

 How to get to Pelion